 A family history of true passion.

 A lot’s changed in the world over the past 220 years.
 But here at Jim Beam, we’re proud to say things have remained more or less the same.
 We’ve spent all that time perfecting Kentucky Straight Bourbon Whiskey.
+Still not sure what bourbon is and how it is made?
 Scroll down and we’ll let you in on our secret.

 Go with the grain.

 We start with a secret mix of corn (at least 51%), rye and barley malt—our “Mash Bill”.
 It feeds into a 10,000-gallon cooker.
 Here we add limestone filtered Kentucky water, along with some “set back”—up to 40% of the old mash from the last distillation.See more See less